nmayorov/nmayorov.github.io/content/posts/verify_smoother/index.md

 ## Variable realization plots

 Plots for the variables during one simulation run are depicted below.
-The second row enlarges the end part of the plots.
+The plots in the second row enlarges the end part of the plots in the first row.

 [![state_sample](figs/state_sample.svg)](figs/state_sample.svg)